 Before traveling with kids, consider making an emergency kit for your child containing anything you may need during travel.

-An emergency kit should include all essentials like bandaids, allergy medications, sunscreen, antibacterial wipes, etc. This kit should be stored in your carry-on so that you can easily access it during traveling.
+An emergency kit should include bandaids, allergy medications, sunscreen, antibacterial wipes, etc. This kit should be stored in your carry-on so that you can easily access it during traveling.

-A great tip for traveling abroad is to label each of these items with your child's name if they get lost.
+A great tip for traveling abroad is to label each item with your child's name if they get lost.
 Labeling items can help you get them back to them if they drop the container during traveling.

 You may also consider making one for yourself, including remedies for headaches, prescriptions, lotions, extra sunscreen, etc. An emergency kit is a must if traveling with a baby to keep them safe and comfortable.